nirajp82/DockerAndKubernetes/07_DockerEngine/03_Docker_Storage.md

    ```
    This will show directories named by container IDs, containing the container's data and logs.

-### For Windows

-Docker on Windows, especially when using **Docker Desktop**, uses a LinuxKit VM to run Linux containers.
-The Docker data is stored in `C:\ProgramData\Docker` by default.
-You can check and explore the following directories:

-1. **Containers**: Data for each container is stored here, including configurations and logs.
-2. **Images**: Where Docker stores downloaded images.
-3. **Volumes**: Persistent data for Docker volumes is stored here.
-4. **Networks**: Network configuration for Docker containers.

 ---

 ## 2. Docker's Layered Architecture